gbif/hp-swissnatcoll/en/thematicCommunities/GEOREFERENCING/geo_protocole.md

 # 3) Georeferencing approach

+## 3.1) Do-able

+- Are there enough location information on the label ?
+- Does the location correspond to one place or are there homonyms ?

 ## 3.1) Possible

 - Does the georeferencing provide more information to the specimen that the already existing textual information?